-On Windows 10, the display cache enhances and accelerates the application performance and operation.
+On Windows 10 or 11, the display cache enhances and accelerates the application performance and operation.
 It normally helps the device to remember what mode and resolution to use when output is detected from the external monitor.
 The caching also allows avoiding implementation of all the settings manually when multiple screens are connected each time.
 However, sometimes you may encounter display output not working properly in the OS.
 You need to Delete Multiple Display Cache in Windows 10 in this scenario.
 See – How to Switch Monitor 1 and 2 in Windows 10 After Extending Display

 The external or second monitor takes much longer to perform an action, whether it is opening a file, visiting a web page or other.
 In this circumstance, the display cache might be corrupted or damaged.
 The issue forces the operating system to erase the memory of any connected mirrored screens and remove any other specific settings.
 Eventually, the following time you attach to an external display, it will be treated as a newly connected display.
-To Delete multiple Display Cache in Windows 10, you must be signed in with an administrative account.
+To Delete multiple Display Cache in Windows 11 or 10, you must be signed in with an administrative account.

 Step-1: Press Win+R and let Run dialog box appear.

 Step-2: In the available space onward to Open, type Regedit and press the Enter key.